collabnix/dockerlabs/kubernetes/microk8s/README.md

 ```
 Take a note of this IP since our services will become available there.
 Other multipass commands you may find handy:

-# Get a shell inside the VM:
+# Getting a shell inside the VM:

 ```
 Biradars-MacBook-Air:~ sangam$ multipass shell microk8s-vm Welcome to Ubuntu 18.04.2 LTS (GNU/Linux 4.15.0-45-generic x86_64)